Earl Grey tea: Alternative theories

 Other theories for the provenance of the tea suggest that its development had nothing to do with any Earl, and that the title was added at a later date.

-References have been found in old advertisements dating to the 1850s and 1860s (after the death of the second Earl of Grey) to "Grey's Tea" or "Grey's mixture", with the earliest being attributed to a tea merchant named William Grey in 1852.
+References have been found in old advertisements dating to the 1850s and 1860s (after the death of the second Earl Grey) to "Grey's Tea" or "Grey's mixture", with the earliest being attributed to a tea merchant named William Grey in 1852.
 The first known published references to an "Earl Grey" tea are advertisements by Charlton & Co. of Jermyn Street in London in the 1880s.
-It has been suggested that the "Earl" title was added to make the tea seem more posh, or alternately that it became associated with Henry Grey, 3rd Earl Grey, who was alive when the "Earl" title began to be attributed to the tea.
+It has been suggested that the "Earl" title was added to make the tea seem more socially refined, or alternatively that it became associated with Henry Grey, 3rd Earl Grey, who was alive when the "Earl" title began to be attributed to the tea.

 Modern impressions

 A 2010 survey found that a significant number of people in the United Kingdom associate drinking Earl Grey tea with being "posh" or "middle class".
 Earl Grey tea has also been associated with Patrick Stewart's character Jean-Luc Picard, introduced in Star Trek: The Next Generation, for whom "tea, Earl Grey, hot" is something of a catch phrase.